ploigos/argocd-tekton-reference/docs/Demo.md

    1. Operators -> Operator Hub -> Search "gitops" -> Choose "Red Hat OpenShift GitOps" -> Install
    2. Use the default options
    3. Select "Install"
+3. View the installed Operator ... **TODO**
-3. Create RBAC objects for ArgoCD
+4. Create RBAC objects for ArgoCD
     1. Click the (+) icon at the top of the Admin Console to create a resource.
     2. Copy and paste the contents of [openshift-gitops-clusterroles.yml](../bootstrap/openshift-gitops-clusterroles.yml).
     3. Select "Create"
     4. (This allows ArgoCD to create operators and **disallows the user from making manual changes using the ArgoCD UI**.)
-4. Open the ArgoCD web UI
+5. Open the ArgoCD web UI
     1. Click the grid icon at the top of the Admin UI and select the link for the ArgoCD console.
     2. If the UI does not show up yet, wait for a few minutes and refresh your browser.
     3. "LOGIN VIA OpenShift"